ETS-Android5/mugmung-dictionary_Android_APP_Apllication/README.md

 ### Main Function
 - Dog Breed Classification
-- Real-time detection of food that dogs need to watch out for
+- Real-time detection of food that dogs need to watch out
 - Feed is recommend according to the allergic reaction.
 - It scans the brand name of the feed and shows the list of feed for that brand.
 ### Tech